-If you’re being painted with water activated paints then the easiest way to get it off is with a shower, but you can do a decent amount of clean up with some baby wipes or baby lotion.
+If you’re being painted with water-activated paints then the easiest way to get them off is with a shower, but you can do a decent amount of clean up with some baby wipes or baby lotion.

 At the very least you’ll probably want to get any paint that’s on your hands off so that you can touch things without transferring paint onto them.

 Check what kind of paint is going to be being used and find out if you need to get any special products to remove it.
 You don’t want to get home and find you’re covered in alcohol activated paints which can only be removed with 99% alcohol.

 Also find out what the likelihood of staining is, how long it could last, and things you can do to minimise the chances of staining and how to get rid of them.
 You don’t want to end up stained green for three days especially if you’ve got other shoots coming up!

 Body painting can take a long time and even though most body painters are incredibly friendly and want to chat there may be patches where they’re concentrating or where you just want to relax a little.
 Bring along some music, an audiobook, a podcast, a real book, whatever you fancy to keep you entertained.
 Just make sure it’s not something that requires moving around too much.